What are some safety tips for felling (cutting down a tree)?

 - Make sure tree has a clear area to fall into.

-- Check the fuel tank to make sure you have enough fuel to complete the job.
+- Check the fuel tank of the chain saw to make sure you have enough fuel to complete the job.
 Running out of fuel when making a cut can be hazardous.

 - Do not overreach or cut above shoulder level.